 - Adults: 2.4 mcg (2.6 mcg per day if pregnant and 2.8 mcg per day if breastfeeding)

-Because it is water-soluble and doesn’t build up in your system, vitamin B12 is also a nutrient that you have to constantly replenish every day.
-Therefore, taking a high-quality daily vitamin B12 supplement is your best bet to make sure you aren’t deficient, although you should always check with your health care provider before starting any new health care supplement or medication.
+Because it is water-soluble and doesn’t build up in your system, vitamin B12 is also a nutrient that should be replenished over time.
+Therefore, taking a high-quality daily vitamin B12 supplement is the best option if you're low or deficient.

 About 310 Vitamin B12 Berry Melts

 If you’re in any of the high-risk groups for being deficient in vitamin B12, you’re experiencing uncomfortable symptoms that could spell out a deficiency, or you just simply want to ensure you’re getting enough of this nutrient, we’ve created a convenient and easy daily supplement that will give you what you need.